-7. Participate in third-party verification testing through a Certification Body recognized by EPA for Program Name, providing full cooperation and timely responses, EPA/DOE may also, at its discretion, conduct tests on products that are referred to as ENERGY STAR qualified.
+7. Participate in third-party verification testing through a certification body recognized by EPA for displays, providing full cooperation and timely responses.
+EPA/DOE may also, at its discretion, conduct tests on products that are referred to as ENERGY STAR qualified.
 These products may be obtained on the open market, or voluntarily supplied by Partner at the government's request.